angular/protractor/docs/faq.md

 How do I switch off an option in the CLI?
 -----------------------------------------
-i.e. `webdriver-manager update --chrome=false` does not work.
-This has to do with the way `optimist` parses command line args.
+This has to do with the way `yargs` parses command line args.
 In order to pass a false value, do one of the following:

 1) `webdriver-manager update --chrome=0`

+2) `webdriver-manager update --chrome=false`

-2) `webdriver-manager update --no-chrome` (see https://github.com/substack/node-optimist#negate-fields)
+3) `webdriver-manager update --no-chrome` (see https://github.com/yargs/yargs/blob/HEAD/docs/tricks.md#negate)

 Why does Protractor fail when I decorate $timeout?
 --------------------------------------------------